Enrique Tarrio: Life before Proud Boys

+In 2004, when he was 20 years old, Tarrio was convicted of theft.
+He was sentenced to community service and three years of probation and was ordered to pay restitution.
+After 2004, Tarrio relocated to a small town in North Florida to run a poultry farm.
+He later returned to Miami.
+He has also founded a security equipment installation firm and another firm providing GPS tracking for companies.

+In 2012, Tarrio was indicted for his role in a scheme to rebrand and resell stolen diabetic test strips.
+After being charged, Tarrio cooperated with investigators, helping them prosecute more than a dozen others.
+In 2013, Tarrio was sentenced to 30 months (of which he served 16) in federal prison.

+Between 2012 and 2014, Tarrio was an informant to both federal and local law enforcement; in a 2014 federal court hearing, Tarrio's lawyer said that Tarrio had been a "prolific" cooperator who had assisted the government in the investigation and prosecution of more than twelve people in cases involving anabolic steroids, gambling, and human smuggling; had helped identify three "grow houses" where marijuana was cultivated; and had repeatedly worked undercover to aid in investigations.
+Tarrio denied working undercover or cooperating with prosecutions, but the court transcript contradicted the denial, and the former federal prosecutor in the proceeding against Tarrio confirmed that he cooperated.
+Tarrio's role as an informant was first made public in January 2021, after Reuters obtained the court records and interviewed investigators and lawyers involved in the case.

 Proud Boys

 Tarrio volunteered at a Miami event for far-right commentator Milo Yiannopoulos in May 2017 when he encountered a member of the Proud Boys, who encouraged him to join the organization.
 In August 2017, Tarrio attended the Unite the Right rally in Charlottesville, Virginia.
 He said he was there to protest the removal of Confederate monuments and memorials.

 In 2018, Tarrio became a fourth-degree member of the Proud Boys, a distinction reserved for those who get into a physical altercation "for the cause"; he punched a person who was believed to be aligned with antifa.
 He assumed the role of chairman for the organization on November 29, 2018, succeeding Jason Lee Van Dyke, who held the position for two days, and Van Dyke's predecessor Gavin McInnes.
 McInnes involved Tarrio as a prospective electoral candidate, and in that capacity both conferred with Trump right-wing confidants Steve Bannon (whom Trump later pardoned) and Sebastian Gorka.

 Tarrio helped organize the End Domestic Terrorism rally held in Portland, Oregon, on August 17, 2019.
-The event, co-organized by Joe Biggs, was framed as a response to the June 2019 assault on conservative blogger Andy Ngo.
+The event, co-organized by Joe Biggs, was advertised as a response to the June 2019 beating up of conservative blogger Andy Ngo.

-Tarrio attended a pro-Trump march on December 12, 2020, in Washington, D.C., along with around two hundred other Proud Boys.
-He was arrested in connection with the march on a misdemeanor destruction of property charge related to the burning of a Black Lives Matter banner stolen from a church.
-In August 2021 he was sentenced to five months in jail for the incident and on a weapons charge.

-In January 2021, Reuters reported that Tarrio had been an informant to both federal and local law enforcement between 2012 and 2014.
-This report contributed to rifts within the Proud Boys.
-In the aftermath of the 2021 United States Capitol attack, chapters of the organization split with the national group.
-Several chapters across three states pointed to Tarrio's past as an informant as a reason for their splintering from the national organization.
-The Oklahoma chapter also split from the national group because of Tarrio, blaming his "failure to take disciplinary measures [which] have jeopardized our brothers' safety and the integrity of our brotherhood".
-Tarrio himself did not participate in the attack, having been arrested two days earlier in Washington, D.C., and ordered to stay away from the city.
-Later, he said he would neither "support" nor "condemn" the attack and did not "sympathize" with lawmakers.